 The Keeper

-Author: Tananarive Due , Steven Barnes Category: Apartment Living and Shared Housing, Family, Ghosts and the Paranormal, Graphic Novels and Comic Books, Grief and Death, Health and Wellness, High School and (Young) Adult, Horror, Magic and the Supernatural, Middle School, Moving House and Relocation, Multigenerational Families, Natural and Man-Made Disasters Publisher: Harry N. Abrams Language: English Reading Age: High School and (Young) Adult, Middle School Illustrator: Marco Finnegan More Details Amazon Bookshop orgA young Black girl finds herself trapped between desperation and her family’s dark history in The Keeper, a horror graphic novel written by New York Times bestselling, award-winning masters of horror Tananarive Due (The Reformatory) and Steven Barnes, illustrated by Marco Finnegan.
+Author: Tananarive Due, Steven Barnes Category: Apartment Living and Shared Housing, Family, Ghosts and the Paranormal, Graphic Novels and Comic Books, Grief and Death, Health and Wellness, High School and (Young) Adult, Horror, Magic and the Supernatural, Middle School, Moving House and Relocation, Multigenerational and Extended Families, Natural and Man-Made Disasters Publisher: Harry N. Abrams Language: English Reading Age: High School and (Young) Adult, Middle School Illustrator: Marco Finnegan More Details Amazon Bookshop orgA young Black girl finds herself trapped between desperation and her family’s dark history in The Keeper, a horror graphic novel written by New York Times bestselling, award-winning masters of horror Tananarive Due (The Reformatory) and Steven Barnes, illustrated by Marco Finnegan.

 NAMED A BEST GRAPHIC NOVEL OF THE YEAR BY THE WASHINGTON POST